Kurdish trial in Düsseldorf

 The Kurdish trial in Düsseldorf (also known as the PKK trial) was a major trial and span from between October 1989 to March 1994.
 It took place in a for this trial renovated court house at the High Court in Düsseldorf.
-The court room had to be adapted to the requirements for the case which demanded an extensive an amount of fifteen additional special compartments for the talks between lawyers and defendants.
+The court room had to be adapted to the requirements for the case which demanded an extensive amount of fifteen additional special compartments for the talks between lawyers and defendants.
 Additionally the trial demanded that court files like the declarations of witnesses, lawyers and judges were to be translated into the languages Turkish, Kurdish and German.

 Background

 According to the German Der Spiegel until July 1989, there have been organized over 130 manifestations in support of the defendants which had at times entered into a hunger strike.
 In September 1989, the leader of the Kurdistan Workers' Party (PKK) Abdullah Öcalan criticized the prosecution for classifying the deaths caused by the PKK in the Middle East as illegal murders while the deaths caused by the Turkish authorities as a necessity of a civilized nation.
 The case drew considerable resistance from the defendants who claimed the trial was a show, and was the cause of a large amount of manifestation in support of the defendants.
 In October 1989, protestors temporarily occupied the garden of the German Embassy in Paris.